MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-trigger-power-automate-flows.md

 ### Complete your custom action

 After you save your flow, return to [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
 Upon successful saving of the flow, you see a confirmation box in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
-At this point, your custom action is complete, and you may move on to the next step, [calling your custom action from a trigger](#call-your-custom-action-from-a-trigger).
+At this point, your custom action is complete, and you may move on to the next step, [calling your custom action from a rule](#call-your-custom-action-from-a-trigger).

 :::image type="content" source="media/activator-detection-conditions/data-activator-detection-conditions-07.png" alt-text="Screenshot of custom action completion for activator.":::

-## Call your custom action from a trigger
+## Call your custom action from a rule

 Once you create a custom action, it's available for use by all rules and users who have access to the [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] item which you defined the custom action.
 To call your custom action, from a rule, select action **Type** from the definition pane, and select your custom action from the list: